 DFCS operates a variety of programs that provide support and assistance to pregnant or parenting low-income teens to help them obtain a high school diploma (or its equivalent), delay subsequent pregnancies, and enhance their parenting skills.
 Services are also available to the families of these teens to increase family employment rates and education.

 DFCS provides a continuum of prevention, diversion, intervention, and treatment services for youth to support families in crisis, prevent juvenile delinquency, encourage academic achievement, and divert youth at risk of involvement in the child welfare, juvenile justice, or correctional systems.
-DFCS also seeks to reduce Illinois' population of homeless youth and increase their self-sufficiency by providing transitional living, emergency/interim housing, and outreach services.
+DFCS also seeks to reduce Illinois' population of homeless youth and increase their self-sufficiency by providing transitional living, emergency and interim housing, and outreach services.

 Multi-faceted programs foster positive youth development and help youth grow into mature and successful adults by promoting positive relationships with peers, emphasizing youths' strengths, providing opportunities to learn healthy behaviors, connecting with caring adults, and empowering youth to assume leadership roles.
 Services include out-of-school time programs, academic counseling and job readiness activities, life skills education, volunteerism and service-learning opportunities, college and career planning, employment programs, and community planning activities.